-- For the classic burger and fries combo, try pairing them with my Barbecue Cheddar Turkey Burger or Chicken Caesar Burger.
+- Burgers: For the classic burger and fries combo, try pairing them with Salmon Burgers, Ranch Chickpea Burgers, or Chicken Burgers.

-- Burgers not your thing?
-Pair these healthy veggie fries with a wrap instead.
-Try out my Turkey BLT Wraps or Buffalo Ranch Chicken Wraps for the ultimate lunch.
-This also makes a fantastic make-ahead lunch for bringing to work!
+- Sandwiches and wraps: Pair these healthy veggie fries with a wrap or sandwich.
+Try out my Turkey BLT Wraps or Grilled Buffalo Chicken Sandwiches.

-- Looking for the perfect grain-free dinner?
-Pair these fries with a protein-packed dish like my Grilled Tandoori Chicken or Pan Seared Salmon.
+- Easy proteins: Pair these fries with a protein-packed dish like my Grilled Chicken, Pan Seared Salmon, or Pork Tenderloin.

-- There’s nothing like a little steak and frites action!
+- Steak: There’s nothing like a little steak frites action!
 Serve up these “frites” with my Grilled Flank Steak or Easy Pepper Steak.